$H(\textrm{div})$-conforming Finite Element Tensors with Constraints: Introduction

+It is the constraint \( s^{k, n-1}(\bs{A}) = 0 \) that makes the finite element construction difficult, as the constraint and the normal continuity should be satisfied simultaneously.
+For example, the symmetry of the tensors makes it a challenging problem to construct \( H(\div; \mathbb{S}) \)-conforming finite elements.
+Arnold and Winther~\cite{Arnold.D;Winther.R2002} constructed such an element in two dimensions, and later it was extended to higher dimensions in~\cite{HuZhang2016,ArnoldAwanouWinther2008,AdamsCockburn2005}.
+Hu and Zhang~\cite{HuZhang2015,Hu2015} constructed \( H(\div; \mathbb{S}) \)-conforming finite elements with full polynomial spaces with matched order of approximation.

 The approach we shall use is the geometric decomposition, which leads to explicit bases for finite elements.
-The geometric decomposition is an important tool for the design and analysis of finite elements.
-It is used in~\cite{Falk2014} to construct a local and bounded co-chain projection to the discrete de Rham complexes.
+The geometric decomposition is an important tool for finite element analysis.
+For example, it is used in~\cite{Falk2014} to construct a local and bounded co-chain projection to the discrete de Rham complexes.
 The finite element system in~\cite{ChristiansenMunthe-KaasOwren2011} also originates from the geometric decomposition.
-The geometric decomposition of standard finite element de Rham complex is well-studied in~\cite{ArnoldFalkWinther2009,Arnold2006,GopalakrishnanGarciaCastilloDemkowicz2005}, and in~\cite{christiansenNodalFiniteElement2018} for nodal finite element de Rham complexes.
-The tools and ideas developed in this paper will be also useful for extending the recently developed Bernstein-Gelfand-Gelfand (BGG)~\cite{Arnold;Hu:2020Complexes} construction to finite element complexes~\cite{Chen;Huang:2022Complex2D,Chen;Huang:2022FEMcomplex3D,Chen;Huang:2022Complexes}.
+The geometric decomposition of standard finite element de Rham complexes is well-studied in~\cite{ArnoldFalkWinther2009,Arnold2006,GopalakrishnanGarciaCastilloDemkowicz2005}, and in~\cite{christiansenNodalFiniteElement2018} for nodal finite element de Rham complexes.
+Recently geometric decomposition has been extended to smooth finite elements and smooth finite element de Rham and Stokes complexes~\cite{ChenHuang2021Cmgeodecomp,Chen;Huang:2022FEMcomplex3D}.

-Let $T$ be an $n$-dimensional simplex in $\mathbb R^n$.
-The set of $\ell$-dimensional sub-simplices of $T$ is denoted by $\Delta_{\ell}(T)$ for $0\leq \ell \leq n$.
-We start from the geometric decomposition of vector Lagrange element~\cite{ArnoldFalkWinther2009}

-where $\mathbb{P}_{k}(f)$ is the set of real valued polynomials defined on $f$ of degree no more than $k$, which can be extended to $T$ by the Berstein form of polynomials in terms of barycentric coordinates, and $b_f$ is the polynomial bubble function on $f$ of degree $\ell + 1$ and vanishing on $\partial f$.
-In \eqref{intro:Prdec}, a fixed orthonormal basis is implicitly assumed in which the vector is expanded.
-It is usually associated to the Cartesian coordinate describing the domain $\Omega$.